 Think Like a Venture Capitalist: How to Frame Every Slide, Sentence, and Stat.

-- Tell a Story, But Make It Auditable: Narrative builds interest, though investors will still dig into the details.
+- Tell a Story, But Make It Auditable: Narrative builds interest, but investors will still dig into the details.
 Your story should hold up under scrutiny and lead straight into the data that backs it.

-Learn how IBU helps students master the art of presenting ideas that inspire belief and action
+Learn how IBU helps students master the art of presenting ideas that inspire belief and action.

 What Founders Get Wrong in Their Pitches (and What VCs Notice)